The Crittenton Center

 Leadership, recreation and educational activities to make summer learning fun.

-The DFYF prevention staff instruct youth while allowing them to discuss issues important to them so they can make informed decision about positive decision-making, peer pressure and healthy behaviors.
+The DFYF prevention staff instruct youth while allowing them to discuss issues important to them so they can make informed decisions about positive decision-making, peer pressure and healthy behaviors.

 The Crittenton Center is open to both current DFYF clients receiving counseling or other services and neighborhood youth who register with their parents’ approval.
 Center activities are provided free of charge to youth, removing any financial barriers for families.

-Our activities focus on increasing self-esteem and positive values, and providing alternatives to substance abuse, violence, and other delinquent behavior.
+Our activities focus on increasing self-esteem and positive values, and providing alternatives to substance use, violence, and other delinquent behavior.
 We specifically utilize activities to help strengthen interpersonal skills, leadership, and personal responsibility.

 After-school programming includes: